-Here’s how I did the smocking on the Fields of Gold Dress.
+I used this beaded floral smocking stitch on the Fields of Gold Dress.

-I started with a size XL men’s t-shirt.
+I started with a size XL men’s cotton t-shirt.
 First, you mark out a grid of dots, these are where you will place your stitches.
 I just used washable Crayola marker for this.
+Note that if you use a thicker fabric you’d likely want to space your grid dots further apart.
+And with a thin fabrics and smaller beads your can make a smaller grid pattern.

 2. Next, thread your needle.
 You will take a stitch at each of 4 dots in the order numbered in the picture.
 When you take the stitch, go from the outside of the dot at an angle toward the center of the square, like you were going to make part of an X with your needle.
 Then take a fifth stitch in the same place as the first stitch.